passcod/blook/src/technical/agile/index.md

 So, to finish our estimate and get onto the modelling work:

 - Number of layers: 8 possibilities
-- Thickness of layers: 270
+- Thickness of layers: 256
 - Thickness of partitions: 9
 - Refractive indices: 17 increments per layer, so 17×10=170 worst case

-Possibility space is thus at most 8×270×9×170 = **3 304 800**.
+Possibility space is thus at most 8×256×9×170 = **3 133 440**.

-Multiplied by the amount of rays to compute for each param set, we need to perform about 62 billion ray computes, or about 2 trillion individual refraction and reflection calculations.
+Multiplied by the amount of rays to compute for each param set, we need to perform about 60 billion ray computes, or about 2 trillion individual refraction and reflection calculations.

 Welp, that's a lot.
 Gotta go fast!

+> Hold on.

+What?

+> It's not 17 _times_ 10.

+Huh?
+Oh.
+Oh no.

+It's 17 possibilities, in 10 boxes.
+Oh no. It's 17 **to the power of 10**.

+(Actually, it's 17¹+17²+17³+… 17¹⁰ but that's only marginally larger than 17¹⁰.)

+That makes the possibility space about, uhhh, **39 481 224 546 373 632**?
+39 quadrillions?
+I'm not super loving it.

+####

+Alright, so, an exhaustive search is firmly out.